BlenderEnvironments/4_Sketching_Geometry/README.md

 ### 7 Refining Shadows In Eevee

+**In this video (objectives)…**

+1. Look in detail at the various shadow options
+2. Understand that with thin items, Shadow detail needs to be increased
+3. Cycles doesn't have these issues as the shadows occur naturally

+**After watching (learning outcomes)…**

+Be able to control Eevee's shadow settings with ease

 ### 8 Subsurface Scattering In Eevee

+**In this video (objectives)…**

+1. Look at what subsurface scattering is
+2. Understand that currently Eevee and Cycles produce very different results
+3. Cycles produces much more realistic results
+4. Turn it on in Eevee's rendering settings

+**After watching (learning outcomes)…**

+You will be able to setup and configure subsurface scattering in your materials

 ### 9 Drawing On A Surface

+**In this video (objectives)…**

+1. Use the grease pencil to draw on an object's surface
+2. Control the offset from that surface
+3. Understand it's limitations

+**After watching (learning outcomes)…**

+You will be able to sketch upon the surface of a model

 ### 10 Quick Tip: Drawing Curves

+**In this video (objectives)…**

+1. Draw a curve rather than converting a grease pencil
+2. Understand it's limitations
+3. Far fewer control points to manage

+**After watching (learning outcomes)…**

+Use the mouse to sketch curves directly

 ### 11 Snapping To The Grease Pencil

+**In this video (objectives)…**

+1. Use the grease pencil in a new way
+2. Link our strokes to each other

+**After watching (learning outcomes)…**

+Build much more complex sketches by linking a new stroke to previous ones

+### 12 Bend Angle

+**In this video (objectives)…**

+1. Use Bend Angle
+2. See that it works across many object types in Blender
+3. Convert a curve into mesh

+**After watching (learning outcomes)…**

+Be able to adjust your strokes another way

+### 13 Optimising And Cleanup - Dissolve

+### 14 Drawing With Symmetry

+### 15 Fun With Arrays

+### 16 Final Scene In Sketching Geometry

+### 17 Sketching Geometry Wrap Up

 -----